 for any homogeneous polynomial of degree $k_{\lambda}$ in the variables $x_{1,\lambda}$,..., $x_{r(\lambda),\lambda}$.
 This implies that the monomials

 constitute a basis of eigenvectors for the operator $\tilde{q}_1^w(x,D_x)$ acting on $P(\rr^n)$,

 According to this description, we notice that the first eigenvalue in the bottom of the spectrum for the operator $\tilde{q}_1^w(x,D_x)$ acting on the space $P(\rr^n)$ is the value $\mu_0$ defined in (\ref{vp0}).
 Furthermore, this eigenvalue $\mu_0$ has algebraic multiplicity 1.
 Indeed, all the non-negative integers $k_{\lambda}$ must necessarily be zero and the only possible eigenvector associated to $\mu_0$ is up to a non-zero constant the constant polynomial $1$.
-Keeping on following the proof of Proposition~3.10 in~\cite{sjostrand}, one may notice that the operator $\tilde{q}_2^w(x,D_x)$ is nilpotent on any space of generalized eigenvectors
+By using the expression (\ref{nilpo}), a direct computation shows that the operator $\tilde{q}_2^w(x,D_x)$ is nilpotent on any space of generalized eigenvectors